 Around 1 in 5 children has a SEND requirement at some point during their time at school.
-Some children have SEN requirements throughout their educational journey.
+Some children have SEND requirements throughout their educational journey.

 We believe that all children who attend our schools are unique and special.
 It is the duty of all members of staff to recognise and nurture the strengths and talents of every child.
 We strive to help every child develop their full potential academically, socially and spiritually.

-This page gives information about how we support children with Special Educational Needs.
+This page gives information about how we support children with Special Educational Needs and/or Disabilities.
 If there is any information that you would like to know that is not on this page then please do not hesitate to contact Mrs Jordan (SENDCo) through the school office.

 Your support for your child’s education is crucial to their progress.
 Please tell us if there are any adjustments we need to make to help you support your child.

 “The governing bodies of maintained schools and maintained nursery schools and the proprietors of academy schools have a legal duty to publish information on their websites about the implementation of the governing body’s or the proprietor’s policy for pupils with SEND.
 The information published must be updated annually and any changes to the information occurring during the year must be updated as soon as possible.
 The information required is set out in the draft Special Educational Needs (Information) Regulations and reflects the information required for the local offer.”

 Schools should ensure that the information is easily accessible by parents and is set out in clear, straightforward language.
 This should include information on the school’s SEND policy, named contacts within the school where parents have concerns and details of the school’s contribution to the local offer.

 In setting out details of the broad and balanced curriculum provided in each year, schools should include details of how the curriculum is adapted or made accessible for pupils with SEND.